Sbugg8/Sbugg8/README.md

-- 👋 Hi, I’m shayna
+- 👋 Hi,my name is Shayna